 Philmont Council Contingent: Each summer, the council sends several contingent to Philmont Scout Ranch.

 National Scout Jamboree: Scouting’s flagship event is one-of-a-kind.
 It’s a gathering of approximately 45,000 Scouts, leaders, and staff that showcases everything that is great about the BSA and its members.
 Over the course of 10 summer days, the Boy Scouts of America comes together.
-The council will be sending a contingent to the next jamboree which will be held in 2017.
+The council will be sending a contingent to the next jamboree.

 Sea Scout Base Galveston is a high adventure marine and maritime destination.
 The aquatics programs educate and foster independence of body, mind and spirit, while instilling lifetime leadership and team building skills.

 OA High Adventure Programs are a unique opportunity for Order of the Arrow youth members to spend two weeks at a high adventure base for a life changing experience.
 Arrowmen spend part of their time performing service and then take part in a crew-designed adventure.
 The OA Summit Experience is for those Arrowmen ages 14-17; all other programs are for Arrowmen ages 16-20.